Can You Spot the Givers?

 Now, if you want to be in the circle and be amongst the most successful people in business, it pays to recognise other high givers and focus your efforts on giving to them.

-"So how do you spot a high giver?"
+"So how do you spot the givers?"

 You could wait until they give you something, but if we all did that we end up in a standoff, just waiting for the other person to make the first move.
 You could just give and take a chance to see if they reciprocate.
 A good strategy, but you could be feeding the taker in your midst.

 Alternatively, you could start sussing out the givers by their behaviours.
 What do high givers do that demonstrates they are high givers?
 Here’s a short check list: